geektechniquestudios/ChessWager/README.md

 ![](readme-assets/data-flow.png)

 This system emphasizes speed and responsiveness by using centralized systems for bet pairing and user interactions.
-However, many benefits of decentralization are maintained through the smart contracts, ensuring that users' funds are secured and only payable to the respective accounts that placed the bet.
+However, many benefits of decentralization are maintained through the smart contracts ensuring that users' funds are secured and only payable to the respective accounts that placed the bet.
 The service is entirely non-custodial, meaning that chesswager never actually possesses your funds; they are instead stored in the smart contract on the blockchain for the duration of the bet.

 ### Performance